SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - The preferred parameter is implicitly optional, but you should explicitly specify it as `OPTIONAL` or `DEFAULT`, or a warning will be displayed.
 - When you call a method and specify a single actual parameter without specifying the name of the formal parameter in an assignment, the actual parameter is automatically assigned to the preferred parameter.

-The following example shows a simple method with input parameters of type `i` (an addition is performed using the actual parameter values), where one parameter is preferred.
+The following example (which anticipates aspects described in the following sections, such as calling methods) shows a simple method with input parameters of type `i` (an addition is performed using the actual parameter values), where one parameter is preferred.
 The `IS SUPPLIED` addition in `COND` statements checks whether parameters are supplied.
 The final output shows the preferred parameter assigned automatically when the formal parameter is not specified explicitly.
 To try the example out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.
 The example should display the following:

 ```